-Adult students in technical classes are provided the website and time on a school computer to fill out the online voter registration form: https://registertovote.org/forms/register/registration/florida.html Information.
-This link is continuously available on the MTC website.
+Adult students in technical classes are provided the website and time on a school computer to fill out the online voter registration form: https://registertovoteflorida.gov/home This link is continuously available on the MTC website.
 A flyer with appropriate information is available in the financial aid office.